 As our milk is also unhomogenised and unadulterated, you're able to see the full molecular structure of the milk and cream separation—the way it should be.

-Currently you can find our 1L milk bottles in 100% recyclable glass or plastic vessels at our Rosebery, Tramsheds and Bondi stores in Sydney, Fitzroy in Melbourne and soon to be in Canberra.
+Currently you can find our 1L milk bottles in 100% recyclable glass or plastic vessels at all stores except The Star, CQ and QLD stores.

 Sign up to our mailing list to find out when we'll be adding stock to more stores.